lucax88x/PrimitiveObsession/README.md

 > [...] become "attractive code", meaning literally a class/module that attracts behavior towards it as new methods/functions.
 For example, instead of scattering all the parsing/formatting behavior for dates stored as text, introduce a DateFormat class which attracts that behavior as methods called parse() and format(), almost like magic.

-So, it's likely that just by introducing the class `URL` you will end up enhancing it with some formatting or validation logic, which you could not do with a plain, primitive `string`.
+So, it's likely that just by introducing a class for representing an URL or a connection string you will end up enhancing it with some formatting or validation logic, which you could not do with a plain, primitive `string`.

-Also this solution has it's drawbacks, now it's just more difficult to consume it.
+Unfortunately, this solution has it's drawbacks too.
+Now it's just more difficult to consume the `ConnectionString`.
 You need to write:

 ```csharp
 connectionString.Value
 ```

-instead
+instead of

 ```csharp
 connectionString